simojjuho/fs15_fullstack-project_public/backend/planning/UseCases/Users.md

    - Turns the password into binary form
 4. UserService.UpdateUser calls UserRepository.UpdateUser
    - Update the user in _users and saves changes.
-5. The process informs user with a status code of 200 and the updated user if succesful.
+5. The process informs user with a status code of 200 and the updated UserDto if successful.

 ## Remove a user (EXTRA)